diegows/elastic-mongodb/README.md

 - Create dependencias between minions.
 For example, primary configuration fails if secondaries doesn't have the grains replset_name and replset_role.
 - tests!!!
+- Check with mine_functions doesn't work in the pillars.
+- mine_functions should accept a function name argument to avoid confusion with you use something like grains.get as function.